 What you should expect at work

-Your labour provider must have a GLA licence to work legally in the regulated sectors.
+Your labour provider must have a GLAA licence to work legally in the regulated sectors.

-All current licensed gangmasters are listed on the GLA public register.
+All current licensed gangmasters are listed on the GLAA public register.

 There is no immediate impact for workers in the UK from the decision to leave the EU.
 Workers from other EU countries continue to enjoy full freedom of movement in the UK labour market, and equal employment law rights, with other UK workers.
 Any infringement of those rights, or discriminatory practices, may constitute worker exploitation.
 Such issues should be reported to the GLA.
 Any future impacts to the rights of migrant workers will be published on this website.